 That is the true Radical Grace of God.

 We personally have chosen to excel in this Radical Grace.
 We are not interested in what this world has to offer.
-We have already traveled to three dozen nations in the world and counting and have seen much.
+As of 2020 we have already traveled to nearly fifty nations in the world and counting and have seen much.
 But we are not impressed by what we have seen, and are seeking after something far more glorious: eternal reward from the Lord in the next age.
 Like Paul we are determined to finish the race going away.
 We have chosen to excel in this type of grace instead of the kind that maximizes earthly comfort and satisfaction.